Eben60/PackageMaker.jl/README.md

 Then fill out the GUI form and press "Submit".
 The project/package will be created.

 By default the function `startyourpk()` will exit Julia after it is finished.
-If such behavior is undesirable, call it like `startyourpk(false)`
+If such behavior is undesirable, call it as `startyourpk(false)`